mazong1123/jekyll-now/_posts/2017-03-11-minimum-moves-to-equal-array-elements.md

 m = (n * f - sum(array)) / (n - 1)
 ```

-Now we have a new problem: We knew n, Sum(array) but not f.
+Now we have a new problem: We knew n, sum(array) but not f.
 How can we solve this equation?

 Let's think reverse.
 If we knew f, we can solve the problem.
-We knew all information of the input array, how can we calculate the f?
+Now we knew all information of the input array, how can we calculate the f?

 Ultimately, each element in the array will be increased to f after m moves.
 Let's say s[i] is the increased value of the ith element after m moves to reach the value f.
 We have following equation: